isabellewickens/FlickFinder/REPORT.md

 **Searching By Actor**

-As an actor, I want to search for films by an actor's name so that I can track my own filmography and monitor audience engagement with my work.
+As an actor, I want to search for films by an actor's name so that I can track my own filmography and monitor audience response to my work.

 ### User Story 2